 35 USC 202 Disposition of Rights

-Agencies must use a standard patent rights clause unless there’s an exception.
+Agencies must use a standard patent rights clause unless they make an exception.

 Exceptions require a convoluted process.

-That is, Bayh-Dole applies to federal agencies.
-Anything reaching universities comes by way of a federal contract, other than that Bayh-Dole changes federal patent law by defining a new category of invention and limiting the patent property right associated with this new category.
+That is, Bayh-Dole mostly applies to federal agencies.
+Anything reaching universities comes by way of a federal contract.
+Other than that Bayh-Dole changes federal patent law by defining a new category of invention and limiting the patent property right associated with this new category.

 A standard patent rights clause must have the following in it: